tanyaweaver/python-dev-accelerator/source/schedule/week08/mon.rst

 Objectives
 ==========

-* Understand and implement a RESTful API
+* Understand RESTful APIs and how to connect to them

 Readings
 ========